 Paperback vs. Hardcover: How Should You Print Your Book?

 If you’re taking the reins on how your book is being printed, you’ve probably already come to face-to-face with the many available options.
-We’ve talked before on the Big Bad Book Blog about print-on-demand versus traditional printing, but we thought it might also be helpful to discuss binding style.
-Paperback, hardcover, mass market—everyone has seen these formats in bookstores, but how do you decide which is right for your book?
+We’ve written before about print-on-demand versus traditional printing, but we thought it might also be helpful to discuss binding style.
+Hardcover vs. paperback or mass market—how do you decide which is right for your book?

 Let’s start by clarifying a few terms:

 Hardcover (also called casebound or hardbound) books have covers that are sturdier, usually made from thick cardboard wrapped in cloth.
 Here the pages can be glued or sewn into the spine, making the spine more flexible so that the book can lay flat when opened.
-The book title and author's name are often stamped onto the cloth binding, and hardcover books typically come with printed dust jacket with artwork.
+The book title and author's name are often stamped onto the cloth binding, and hardcover books typically come wrapped in a dust jacket with artwork.

 So if you’re making arrangements to have your book printed, how do you decide which format is best for your book?
 Here are the three main determiners.